DavidBloomer11/Pretria/README.md

 This repository contains the code for the development of an AI-based web application designed to enhance pre-triage processes in after-hour medical care.
 The project combines advanced natural language processing capabilities of GPT-3 with user-friendly web technologies to provide an innovative solution to challenges in organized duty centers (ODCs).

 The project was created in 2023 as a part of my Thesis for obtaining the Master `Business Engineering, Management Information Systems` at the University of Antwerp.
-Afterwards, minor updates have been made to the code itself, other than some necessary bug-fixes to keep the prototype allive, which you can visit at[Pretria](https://www.pretria.com).
+Afterwards, minor updates have been made to the code itself, other than some necessary bug-fixes to keep the prototype allive, which you can visit at [Pretria](https://www.pretria.com).
 Note that you require an account to access certain functionalities (differential diagnoses, follow-up system, doctor's dashboard, etc.).

 If you wish to gain access to the above features, or wish to receive more information about the Thesis project, don't hesistate to contact me at <bloomer.david@outlook.com>.